 '''

-C:\Program Files\PostgreSQL\<x.x>\data
+C:\Program Files\PostgreSQL\<X>\data

 '''

-<x.x> specifies the version of PostgresSQL on your system.
+X specifies the version of PostgresSQL on your system.

 The files will already exist on the target cluster; delete the existing files before performing the copy, or overwrite the existing files with the files from the source server.
 Once in place on the target server, the files should have the (platform-specific) permissions described in the sections that follow.